What is Elder Law?

 Not every Elder Lawyer focuses on every area of the law – many focus on just one or two areas and use their professional network to assist their clients with other areas.

-Attorney Cindy Clark at Tannenbaum Scro, P.L. primarily focus on estate planning, long-term care planning, which may involve Medicaid planning, surviving or divorced spouse planning and probate/trust administration
+At the Law Offices of Cynthia M. Clark, we primarily focus on estate planning, long-term care planning, which may involve Medicaid planning, surviving or divorced spouse planning and probate/trust administration

 Long Term Care Planning